mirror/processhacker/3.x/trunk/README.txt

 == System requirements ==

-Windows XP SP2 or higher, 32-bit or 64-bit.
+Windows Vista or higher, 32-bit or 64-bit.

 == Settings ==